 Each presentation is approximately 2 hours in length.
 There is a $475.00 fee regardless of the number of attendees.
 (Member municipalities paying annual dues in excess of $15,000 are entitled to one free on-demand presentation per calendar year; subsequent presentations are subject to the $475.00 fee.)
 The municipality requesting a presentation will be billed and is responsible to NHMA for full payment.
 However, we encourage the requesting municipality to invite officials and employees from surrounding NHMA-member municipalities and to negotiate a cost-sharing arrangement with those other municipalities.

-To request a presentation, please send an email to email@example.com.
+To request a presentation, please send an email to firstname.lastname@example.org.
 Please specify your municipality, the subject, and the general dates and time you desire for the presentation.
 Presentations may be during the day or in the evening, but specific dates are subject to NHMA staff availability.
+(Please note that some blackout dates may apply).
 It is also helpful to provide additional information about the intended audience and specific areas of concern so we can better prepare our presentation to meet your expectations.

 NHMA's Annual Conference is New Hampshire’s premiere conference for municipal and school officials.
-The 2013 event drew more than 500 New Hampshire local government officials and over 100 exhibitors and sponsors.
-This year’s NHMA Annual Conference is scheduled for November 12-13, 2014 at the Radisson Hotel in Manchester, NH.
-We hope to see you there!2014 Sponsor and Exhibitor Information
+The 2014 event drew more than 500 New Hampshire local government officials and over 110 exhibitors and sponsors.
+This year’s NHMA Annual Conference is scheduled for Thursday, November 19 and Friday, November 20, 2015 at the Radisson Hotel in Manchester, NH.
+Please note the conference this year is being held on a Thursday/Friday schedule, not a Wednesday/Thursday schedule as in past years.
+We hope to see you there!

 The Association Management Services Program provides administrative, event management and financial services to NHMA affiliate groups.
 The program is designed to support our affiliate groups in their efforts to run strong organizations, freeing more of their time to focus on advancing their organizational mission.
 Across the country, state municipal leagues—like the New Hampshire Municipal Association—foster close relationships with their own affiliate organizations.